magnus-leksell/zen-quote/README.md

 <a href="./docs/images/zen-quote.png" target="_blank"><img src="./docs/images/zen-quote.png" width="400"></a>
 <a href="./docs/images/authors.png" target="_blank"><img src="./docs/images/authors.png" width="400"></a>

+The web application is made of one static HTML5 file, CSS3 styling and fast JavaScript code that communicates with the backend API server with asynchronous calls, Ajax.
+This makes it a smooth user experience.

-## Build CSS from SASS
+### Build CSS from SASS

-If changes is made in any of the sass-files, build the css-file using the following command
+Changes made in any of the two sass-files requires building the css-file using the following command

     npm run build-css